InfoSec-DB/CyberDepot/docs/index.md

 # 🚀 Welcome to CyberDepot — Your Ultimate Cybersecurity Resource

-**Welcome to CyberDepot**, a meticulously curated knowledge base designed for cybersecurity professionals, ethical hackers, and penetration testers.
-Whether you're looking for **payloads, reconnaissance tools, authentication bypass techniques, or HTB write-ups**, CyberDepot is your go-to repository for offensive security techniques. 🛡️
+*Welcome to CyberDepot**, a meticulously curated knowledge base designed for cybersecurity professionals, ethical hackers, and penetration testers.
+Whether you're looking for **payloads, reconnaissance tools, authentication bypass techniques, or HTB write-ups**, CyberDepot is your go-to repository for offensive security techniques.

-### 🔍 Explore Our Knowledge Base
+## 🔍 Explore Our Knowledge Base

+---

 # 🛠️ **Payloads & Exploits**
 - **Web Exploits**: XSS Attacks, SQL Injection, CSRF Exploits.